vPeteWalker/midway/prereqs/prereqs.rst

 On-premises Prerequisites
 ++++++++++++++++++++++++++

-Pre-requisites for an on-premises POC are more involved, as we need to ensure the provided networks and Active Directory are suitable.
+Prerequisites for an on-premises POC are more involved, as we need to ensure the provided networks and Active Directory are suitable.
 Establishing who will provide components such as network cables early on is critical, as is reviewing the network installation details sheet prior to arriving on-site for the install.

 You'll need to verify the following with the customer: